About me

 Open University VR

-I created a comprehensive suite of Virtual Reality simulations for healthcare education and training using Unity.
-These simulations depicted various nursing procedures and made use of features such as voice commands, haptic feedback, head tracking, and hand tracking.
-The development process required me to create robust, scalable, and reusable classes, components, and systems.
-As part of a small team working in an emerging field, I conducted research to effectively and comfortably implement various interactions required.
-The simulations were deployed on the Oculus Quest platform and currently available for limited alpha release.
-Unfortunately, the suite is not publicly available, the link is to the website of the Learning innovation team at the Open University.
+I created a comprehensive suite of virtual reality simulations for healthcare education and training using Unity.
+These simulations cover various nursing procedures and leverage voice commands, haptic feedback, head tracking, and hand tracking.
+I designed robust, scalable, and reusable classes, components, and systems.
+As part of a small team in an emerging field, I researched and implemented comfortable, effective interaction patterns.
+The simulations were deployed on Oculus Quest and released in a limited alpha.
+The suite isn’t publicly available; the link points to the Open University Learning Innovation team’s website.

-I developed a range of simulated medical procedures, including: injection techniques, observations, measuring blood glucose, catheterization, procedures for drawing blood, respiratory exams, inserting nasogastric tubes, drawing blood from veins, and wound care.
-Additionally, I created an onboarding simulation to introduce users to the experience in a seamless and intuitive way
+I developed simulations for procedures including injection techniques, observations, blood glucose measurement, catheterization, phlebotomy, respiratory exams, nasogastric tube insertion, venepuncture, and wound care.
+I also created an onboarding simulation to introduce users to the experience in a seamless, intuitive way.

 Blood Glucose